boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/range-slider.md

 #### Description

-This allows you to set the brief explanation about this range slider widget.
+This allows you to set a brief explanation about this range slider widget.

 ![General Settings](/static/assets/visualizing-data/visualization-widgets/images/range-slider/Description.png)